ankorstore/yokai/docs/modules/fxlog.md

 - `AssertContainLogRecord`: to assert on partial attributes match
 - `AssertContainNotLogRecord`: to assert on partial attributes non match

+and use `Dump()` to print the current content of the [TestLogBuffer](https://github.com/ankorstore/yokai/blob/main/log/logtest/buffer.go).

 For example:

 ```go title="internal/example_test.go"